 Not that this is confined to DHs.
 There were all kinds of bits of story which didn’t add up before Rowling even told us what the final book in the series was going to be called.

 Until HBP came out, I was beginning to doubt that we would discover anything of the sort.
 Although I was still inclined to hedge my bets.
 It’s obvious that a number of bits of information had been deliberately kept back for the last book.
 And this could have turned out to be one of them.
 Certainly as regards to Lily.
 We’d been tacitly promised another bombshell there.
+Mainly by concentrating so steadily on James.

-I had considered that it’s possible that while Rowling still kept to her main plot outline, this issue was something out on a secondary thread that had been snipped, like the Weasley cousin.
+I had considered it possible that while Rowling still kept her main plot outline, this issue was something out on a secondary thread that had been snipped, like the Weasley cousin.
 We that might have still discovered what James, or Lily did for a living (it now appears that Petunia was absolutely right, and they were both unemployed).
 But I doubted that this information would turn out to be anything that would be required for solving the problems which we knew had been set for the last installment of the adventure.

 Second: we have myriad timeline glitches.
 Such as Albus’s perishing “11 years”.
 Dumbledore makes this statement toward the end of the first chapter of PS/SS in response to Minerva’s fussing over the excessive jubilation attendant upon the fall of the Dark Lord.
 He points out that “We’ve had precious little to celebrate for eleven years.”
 He goes on to underline the matter by stating on the following page that for eleven years he has been trying to persuade people to call He-Who-Must-Not-Be-Named by his proper name, Voldemort.
-(Never mind that his proper name is “Tom Riddle”.
-We don’t find that out until the end of Book 2.
-In retrospect this ought really to have served as a warning that the author had little respect for the veracity of the information she would feed us, both on and off the page.)

 IF these statements are indeed supposed to have been made on the evening of November 1, 1981, there is no other conclusion to be drawn but that Voldemort had been making a nuisance of himself for the past eleven years.
-The suggestion is that Voldemort had not been a discernible problem to greater wizarding Britain until eleven years previously, or, some time around 1970.
+The implication is that Voldemort had not been a discernible problem to greater wizarding Britain until eleven years previously, or, some time around 1970.

-This time the problem appears to have been one of perception and interpretation.
+This time the difficulty appears to have been one of perception and interpretation.
 I think that we can now conclude that Albus’s eleven years only refers to the period of time that Voldemort had been regarded as unmentionable.
 There is nothing in either statement to suggest just how long he had been a problem.

-However, now that Rowling has endorsed the Lexicon’s 1960 birth date for the Marauder cohort, it is clear that it does not work after all.
+However, now that Rowling has endorsed the Lexicon’s 1960 birth date for the Marauder cohort, it is clear that this does not work after all.
 If born in 1960 the Marauders would have started Hogwarts in 1971.
 Not 11, but 10 years earlier, from the vantage point of November 1981.

-And Minerva’s earlier statement in OotP that she had been teaching “39 years this December” had already derailed this particular train of evidence.
+And Minerva’s earlier statement in OotP that she had been teaching “39 years this December” had already derailed that particular train of evidence.
 Implying that Albus had in fact been appointed Headmaster in January 1957.
 Our glimpse of the snow falling outside the window when Voldemort congratulated him on the appointment and asked for the DADA position supported this, as did the information that Tom had only been absent from the wizarding world for a decade after his disappearance not too long after he had finished school.
 We know that he finished school in the class of 1945.

 But he had certainly returned to the ww by the early 1960s.

-At this point I do not see any compelling reason for why Rowling decided to shift the timeline — if she in fact did so, and hadn't simply lost track of it.
+At this point I do not see any compelling reason for why Rowling decided to shift the timeline — if she in fact did deliberately so, and hadn't simply lost track of it.
 It would appear to me that Tom Riddle could have just as well been off on his own until 1970 and Minerva have been teaching for 25 years that December.
 But with the HBP addition of Galatia Merrythought into the puzzle and the recurrence of the (at that time) still unexamined factor of the Dark wizard Grindelwald, it seemed likely that Minerva’s date of hire is irrelevant anyway.
 1945 could have merely been the year that Albus switched from teaching Transfiguration to teaching DADA.
+(Of which more below.)

 Now, of course, it might be either.